GoogleChrome/chrome-extensions-samples/api-samples/cookies/cookie-clearer/README.md

 # chrome.cookies

-This sample demonstrates using the `chrome.cookies` API to let a user delete their cookies via a popup UI.
+This sample demonstrates the `chrome.cookies` API by letting a user delete their cookies via a popup UI.

 ## Overview